nils-braun/nils-braun.github.io/_posts/2020-06-26-github-action.md

 externalLink: false
 ---

+We will build a small GitHub action with TypeScript in this post!

+## Introduction

 GitHub actions is the new CI/CD tool and it comes with some very nice benefits: simple workflow file syntax, good documentation, very nice integration with GitHub (obviously) and, most importantly, the possibility to write and share single action tasks easily.

 There exist a large [marketplace](https://github.com/marketplace?type=actions) of community-written actions, but even if you do not find what you are looking for: it is very easy to [write](https://help.github.com/en/actions) your own.
 In this blog post, we will walk through the process of writing, testing and publishing a simple GitHub action written in TypeScript from scratch.
 Its task will be to read in two JSON documents (coming from previous tasks), comparing them and commenting on a pull request with a markdown table of this comparison.